rham0917/MuCuteClient/README.md

 ![Divider](images/divider.png)

 ## Platform-specific Implementations
-MuCuteRelay is designed exclusively for **ANDROID**. 📱💥
+MuCuteClient is designed exclusively for **ANDROID**. 📱💥

 ## Setting Up the Workspace in Android Studio 🛠️

-To set up MuCuteRelay in Android Studio, please follow these detailed steps:
+To set up MuCuteClient in Android Studio, please follow these detailed steps:

 1. **Install Android Studio**:
    - Download and install Android Studio from the [official website](https://developer.android.com/studio).